 The different approaches to transitioning

-Transitioning is defined as a process in which a transgender person begins to live according to their gender identity, rather than the sex they were thought to be at birth.
+Transitioning is defined as a process in which a transgender person begins to live according to their gender identity, rather than the sex they were assigned at birth.
 Contrary to popular belief, it does not always (or even typically) involve surgery or hormone treatment.
 Some people prefer the term affirmation to indicate that an individual is taking action to affirm their gender identity socially, legally and/or medically.

 Legal transitioning includes changing names and/or sex/gender categories on legal documents.
 These documents can include an updated driver’s license, social security card, and birth certificate.
 Other changes might involve changing government, work, school, bank and other institutional records.
 This can be a time-consuming and daunting process, with procedures varying greatly from state to state.
 In many instances, a transgender person seeking to change their legal identity will have to visit multiple agencies, each time needing to explain their situation.